rickypc/robotframework-dynamodbsqllibrary/README.rst

 Introduction
 ------------

-DynamoDBSQLibrary is a big data testing library for `Robot Framework`_ that gives you the capability to execute scan and query operations against multi `Amazon DynamoDB`_ sessions simultaneously using a `SQL-like`_ DSL_.
+DynamoDB SQL Library is a big data testing library for `Robot Framework`_ that gives you the capability to execute scan and query operations against multi `Amazon DynamoDB`_ sessions simultaneously using a `SQL-like`_ DSL_.